callumgrayson/anagrams/README.md

 # Anagrams

-Algorithms for finding anagrams in word lists.
-Creates a tree of all words in list for quick searching of candidate strings.
+Interface for finding anagrams in word lists.

-Also, contains dicitionaries of various sizes and qualities.
+Also, contains accesses small and large dictionaries.